spoonapps/docs/doc/quick_start/tour_i/tour_i.md

 Let's break down what just happened:

 ```
-spoon run			# Here we tell Spoonium to execute the run command and kick off a new container.
+spoon run			# Here we tell Spoonium to kick off a new container with a specified image.
-spoonbrew/scratch	# The repo owner, spoonbrew, and the repo/image name, scratch.
+spoonbrew/scratch	# Our desired repo owner, "spoonbrew," and the repo/image name, "scratch."
 echo Hello World!	# Command your container to start up with "Hello World!"
 exit				# This closes your container and generates your container ID.
-25fdso88...			# How you'll identify a specific container.
-We'll talk more about container ID's later.
+25fdso88...			# This output identifies a specific container.
+We'll discuss container ID's soon.
 ```

 Congratulations!
 You just ran your first container.